Happy 30th Birthday Fuzzy

 Medial GuideRail

-GuideRail on the outside heel
+GuideRail on the lateral side (outside heel)

 The idea behind GuideRails is more about guiding, not correcting, one’s stride.
 Think of corralling the ankle, and going along with natural biomechanics, as most folks pronate to some degree.
 Essentially, Brooks is emphasizing the idea of dynamic or holistic support, in shifting the focus from “beyond the feet, to the most injury-prone part of a runner’s body: the knees.
 GuideRails keep you moving comfortably by keeping excess movement in check,” as the official Brooks website describes GTS 19.